Notice Calling for Nominations to the National Committee of RMLA

 Nominations are called for election of members to the National Committee of the Resource Management Law Association of New Zealand Inc.

-The Annual General Meeting of the Association will be held at the Town Hall, Christchurch on Friday 27 September 2019 at 10:00am and the new Committee will take office at that time.
+The Annual General Meeting of the Association will be held via Zoom on Thursday 24 September 2020 at 1:00pm and the new Committee will take office at that time.

-Members of the Association proposing to nominate/second Committee members or to stand for election are requested to lodge the nomination on the Nomination Form.
+Members of the Association proposing to nominate/second Committee members or to stand for election are requested to lodge the nomination on the attached form.